Rlopezra/rlopezra.GitHub.io/_posts/2020-12-25-Rose-Garden-Bayesian-Analysis.md

 interval that is the most credible to occur.

 ## Creating Credible Intervals

-In a recent Washing Post article [Rose Garden ceremony attendees who tested positive for coronavirus](https://www.washingtonpost.com/graphics/2020/politics/coronavirus-attendees-barrett-nomination-ceremony/) the image shows approximately 300 people in attendance.

-“All the values inside the HDI have higher probability density (i.e. credibility) than any value outside the HDI.
-The HDI thereforre includes the most credible values.” pg 342
+To create the credible interval, I am going to use JAGS to create the Rose Garden's posterior distribution.

-The first step is to simulate some data for the Rose Garden event since we do not have the test results of each attendent.
+The first step to create the credible intervals is to simulate the data for the Rose Garden event since we do not have the test results of each attendent.
+This is necessary because JAGS will require data to run the model.
+In this Washing Post article [Rose Garden ceremony attendees who tested positive for coronavirus](https://www.washingtonpost.com/graphics/2020/politics/coronavirus-attendees-barrett-nomination-ceremony/) the image shows approximately 300 people in attendance, so I will simulate the number of positive cases in a 300 person event.
 ``` r
 set.seed(19)
 prob_nu <- 0.05